Stop Blaming the Handoff — Your Delivery Model Is Broken

 The moment work crosses from one team, phase, tool, or governance model into another, the delivery system loses information.

-That information loss is the real issue here.
+That information loss is the real problem.

 The Handoff Is Where Context Goes to Die